auditize/auditize/doc/docs/install.md

 - email: `super.admin@example.net`
 - password: `auditize`

 You can now access the Auditize web interface at [http://localhost:8080](http://localhost:8080) with the credentials above.
-For security concerns, it is of course recommended to create a brand a new superadmin user to your own identity and then **delete the default one**.
+For security concerns, it is of course recommended to create a brand new superadmin user to your own identity and then **delete the default one**.

 ### Other useful make commands